aoijs/website/src/content/docs/functions/misc/minute.md

 ---
 title: $minute
-description: $minute will return the current minute in CST.
+description: $minute will return the current minute in UTC.
 id: minute
 ---

-`$minute` will return the current minute in CST.
+`$minute` will return the current minute in UTC.

 ## Usage